trevorsandy/lpub3d/assets/docs/lpub3d/README.txt

 Fix: Appended page is not displayed.
 When you append a page to your sub/model where the last step does not contain any parts - for example if the last step only contains BOM-related metas (e.g. 0 !LPUB INSERT BOM), the added page meta 0 !LPUB INSERT PAGE is not preceded by a step meta 0 !LPUB STEP and, consequently, is not displayed.
 If the appended page meta is added where the last step contains parts (STEP or ROTSTEP) or is a callout step, the behaviour is as expected.

-Enhancement: Enable 3DViewer to use alternate LDConfig.ldr colour file.
+Enhancement: Enable 3DViewer to use alternate LDConfig.ldr color file.
 This change brings the viewer in line with functionality available in the renderers.
-I expect the extend this capability in the future to allow unique colour submissions per CSI, and possibly PLI if it makes sense, which can enhance part fade and highlighting. # 34
+I expect the extend this capability in the future to allow unique color submissions per CSI, and possibly PLI if it makes sense, which can enhance part fade and highlighting. # 34

 Enhancement: Add LPu3D build check - macOS & Windows.
 DevOps feature as first step to enabling CI-based TDD, and UI checks.
 See https://github.com/trevorsandy/lpub3d/issues/33 for additional context. #33